das große rasenstück, collected 11 06 1979

 work type: pressed plants & seeds

-medium: dried plants, collected from the meadow on June 11, 1979, pressed between glass and cardboard
+medium: plants, collected from the meadow on June 11, 1979, pressed between glass and cardboard

 dimensions: 90 × 142 cm